matthiaskoenig/cy3sbml/README.md

 To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.

 ### Build from source
-For working with the latest **stable development release** follow the build instructions [here](https://docs.google.com/document/d/1EILRjGBPi1dmVaI8xXNE7Uk9RY-nmlVB8mkMzsDqgVo/edit?usp=sharing).
+For working with the latest **stable development release** follow the [build instructions] (https://docs.google.com/document/d/1EILRjGBPi1dmVaI8xXNE7Uk9RY-nmlVB8mkMzsDqgVo/edit?usp=sharing).
 This includes recently developed features not yet released.

 ## Funding
-We are funded by the [NRNB](http://nrnb.org) (National Resource for Network Biology) within the [NRNB Academy Summer Session](http://nrnb.org/gsoc.html).
+We are funded by the [NRNB](http://nrnb.org) (National Resource for Network Biology) within the [NRNB Academy Summer Session](http://nrnb.org/gsoc.html) based on the following [cy3sbml proposal](https://docs.google.com/document/d/1a3t1EWuSqc3AOxtNoxPcZFSZqMPsKSMBLFJIS_P7Q4g/edit?usp=sharing).

 ## Changelog
 **v0.1.6** [?]